Therapist Spotlight: Ashley Ayala

 My honest answer is, “Just go for it.”
 And as a business person, I’m so glad I did it with Path instead of trying to do it alone.
 I save so much energy and effort.
 I’d imagine that other people do private practice solo to get that full fee in their pocket.
 But I think you’re really losing time and money in other areas by doing it all yourself.

-As a Path therapist, you still get to provide services in the way that fits you best, using your therapeutic modalities — there’s no limitation to your practice whatsoever.
+As a therapist who works with Path, you still get to provide services in the way that fits you best, using your therapeutic modalities — there’s no limitation to your practice whatsoever.
 I have full agency without having to do all the work myself.

 I really like Path, and I can see that the company is on a trajectory of consistently getting better.
 I’ve been with Path for a year, and I’m liking how things are becoming more buttoned up over time.
 It’s also great to see that Path is working on offering even more resources to therapists.
 I’m excited to be involved.